-The Mission provides after care support and encourages participants to maintain contact with program directors.
+The Mission provides aftercare support through transitional housing and encourages participants to maintain contact with the program director.
 They are encouraged to seek support for any issues they encounter and may be offered partial financial support while they become established and move to life beyond the recovery houses.

 The Mission’s primary need is for financial and in-kind support to help maintain programs.
-Updated needs are listed on the home page and are printed in our quarterly newsletter, or can be obtained by calling the OUGM offices at (360) 709-9725.
+Updated needs are listed on the home page and are printed in our quarterly newsletter or can be obtained by calling the OUGM offices at (360) 709-9725.

 No. The Olympia Union Gospel Mission works from the understanding that the gospel message of Jesus Christ is central to any and all work that takes place at the Mission, therefore the Mission does not accept any funds which might compromise their ability to present the gospel.